Arisha-chadha/turbofan-rul-prediction-xgboost/README.md

 # Turbofan RUL Prediction using XGBoost and Time-Series Windowing

+**This repository contains a simplified public demo version.
+Detailed experimental tuning and extended analysis are not included.**

 This project predicts the Remaining Useful Life (RUL) of turbofan jet engines using machine learning on the NASA C-MAPSS Turbofan Engine Degradation Simulation Dataset.

 The project is inspired by the existing work **“A Machine Learning Approach for Turbofan Jet Engine Predictive Maintenance”** and extends the baseline approach by using XGBoost regression with time-series windowing for improved RUL prediction.